SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-configuration.md

 When you use the page transformation framework you do have a lot of control on how the page transformation is done.
 The model to control this is by specifying the correct configuration as part of the `PageTransformationInformation` instance for wiki and web part pages or a `PublishingPageTransformationInformation` instance for publishing pages.
 The created transformation instance is what you use to launch page transformation.
 In this article you'll learn more about the available options.

 > [!IMPORTANT]
-> The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).
+> SharePoint PnP Modernization is part of the [PnP Framework](https://github.com/pnp/pnpframework) and is continuously evolving, checkout [the release notes](https://github.com/pnp/pnpframework/blob/dev/src/lib/CHANGELOG.md) to stay up to date on the latest changes.
+If you encounter problems please file an issue in the [PnP Framework GitHub issue list](https://github.com/pnp/pnpframework/issues).

 ## Overwrite option